Tuesday, July 16th, 2019.

 Accommodation Package Schedule

-- 19:00 Meeting point in Plaza Catalunya (Barcelona) to take the bus to Capellades.
-If you are planning to arrive later, you can find more information on How to get there.
+- 19:00 Meeting point at Heraklion Archaeological Museum (Heraklion) to take the bus to Arolithos.
+If you are planning to arrive later, you can find more information on the Arolithos website.

 - 8:30 to 9:00 Breakfast.